dolthub/docs/packages/doltgres/content/reference/sql/server/replication.md

 1. The server will be put into read-write mode.

-2. Every running SQL connection, except for the `CALL dolt_assume_cluster_role` call itself, will be canceled and the connection for the queries will be terminated.
+2. Every running SQL connection, except for the `SELECT dolt_assume_cluster_role` select itself, will be canceled and the connection for the queries will be terminated.

 3. The new role and epoch will be applied on the server.

-4. The connection over which the call was made will be tainted.
+4. The connection over which the select was made will be tainted.
 It will fail all queries with an error asking the user to reconnect.

 In the configured example, if you run the first statement on `dolt-1.db` and